-ZERO TOLERANCE POLICY ON PROFANITY
+ZERO TOLERANCE ON DISCRIMINATORY LANGUAGE OR CONDUCT

-In addition to any fines designated in the bylaws, the following fines shall be in effect:
+In addition to any fines designated in the Bylaws, the following fines shall be in effect:

 Failure to report score by 12:00 noon on Monday..... $25.00

 All teams must provide the league office with the name and location of their home field prior to the start of the season.

 Any league team participating in an indoor tournament not organized by this league, must also participate in the CSL's indoor tournament.

 MARKINGS OF FIELD, GOAL NETS, BALLS & CORNER FLAGS

 The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providing at minimum three match quality balls; and corner flags.
 If a home team fails to have the field properly marked and have proper goal nets, match balls and have corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.

 After each match, the team managers or coaches should confer with the referee(s) and verify the players who were carded or injured as well as any goal scorers.
 If there are any discrepancies, the league office must be advised by 12:00 on Monday for weekend matches and 12:00 the day following the match for midweek matches.